next-theme/hexo-optimize/README.md

 A hexo plugin that optimize the pages loading speed.

-It will auto filter your html file, find the `<link rel="stylesheet">` block and replace them into a javascript to [optimize CSS delivery](https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery).
+It will automatically filter your html file, find the `<link rel="stylesheet">` tag and make optimizations on demand, for example:

-And inline the `main.css` into the html page like [@maple3142 does](https://github.com/maple3142/Blog/blob/master/gulpfile.js).
+- Inline the `main.css` into the html page, to speed up your site's First Contentful Paint.
+(Useful when HTTP/2 Server Push is not available on your web server)

-It will improve your pages loading and get a higher score in the [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).
+- Load CSS asynchronously or deferred.

-**Known Issues:** This plugin may cause Font Awesome and PJAX to fail to load.
+It will help you get a higher score in the [Google PageSpeed Insights](https://pagespeed.web.dev).

 ## Installation